 “Joe’s punches could paralyze you … Anywhere he hit you, you’d feel it.
 [J]ust blocking those shots was like being in an automobile accident.” — Eddie Futch

-On this day back in 1935 a most extraordinary boxing match took place.
-Tens of thousands crammed the stands in New York’s Yankee Stadium to see a showdown between two heavyweight power-punchers, one on his way down, the other, seemingly, on an unstoppable flight to the very top.
+Back in 1935 a most extraordinary boxing match took place.
+Tens of thousands crammed the stands in New York’s Yankee Stadium to see a showdown between two awesome heavyweight power-punchers, one on his way down, the other, seemingly, on an unstoppable flight to the very top.

 Joe Louis had already demolished Lee Ramage, King Levinsky and Primo Carnera in brutal fashion and the ease with which he had rendered helpless such formidable opposition had been a startling sight for even the more grizzled pundits of pugilism.
 It appeared certain that a new champion had arrived and indeed Louis was already a star, a phenomenon, not to mention a huge draw.